As we inch closer to summer, we start to pay attention to the parts of us that we’ve hidden under sweaters and coats all winter.

 That’s when procedures such as Cryoskin — a noninvasive procedure used to slim, tone and reduce cellulite — can be helpful.
 It’s done through cold therapy sessions under 30 minutes in which fat cells are destroyed and then naturally excreted through the body (i.e. sweat, urine, etc.) Sometimes diet and exercise can’t fully target these concerns and Cryoskin can make a difference.

-Cryoskin is offered at Beauty Mark Boutique, 546 Spruce St., Scranton, and there are two types of Cryoskin sessions.
+Cryoskin is offered at SkinFit Bar, 320 S. State St., Clarks Summit (formerly Beauty Mark Boutique, Spruce Street, Scranton), and there are two types of Cryoskin sessions.
 Slimming is a three-phase thermal shock to help naturally destroy fat cells.
 This is preferable for those looking to lose fat on their stomach, thighs, arms or back.
 Toning is a 20-minute cold therapy session that improves microcirculation and speeds up metabolism, resulting in higher collagen production.
 Toning is recommended for facials or to reduce cellulite.
 For the best results, undergoing five sessions is recommended.
-Single sessions cost $350 and a five-session package costs $300 per session.
+Single slimming sessions cost $300, and single toning sessions cost $250.
+A five-session package costs $1,250 for slimming and $1,100 for toning.
 Slimming and toning sessions can be combined.

 I recently had two toning sessions done (a facial and cellulite reduction treatment) at the store and want to tell you all about my experience.